Car Accident Attorney in Colorado Springs

 11.What are most lawyer fees for car accidents?

 Most car crash lawyers in Colorado Springs work on a contingency fee basis.
 It means you pay nothing upfront.
 You will pay only if you win your case.
 The auto injury attorney’s fee in a contingency matter is a certain percentage of the settlement.
 You will potentially be liable for some costs, fees and bills out of the settlement proceeds.
 Some lawyers may charge hourly or flat rates for their legal services depending on the type of matter.
 These rates vary based on the attorney’s reputation and experience, from around $300 to $1,000/hour.
 Hourly arrangements are uncommon in car accident cases.
+For a detailed breakdown of fees, explore our guide on how much car accident lawyers charge.

 12. What is the statute of limitations on a car accident in Colorado?